 Are we doing science or faith?

-Many publications, any progress?
+Many publications, any clarity?

 Scientific results must be verifiable and reproducible.
 Can you imagine a paper on physics that says "we made some apparatus, with some electrodes and lights (here is a photo), put there 5.4321 grams of some blue substance, and it gave 1.2345% more energy than coal"?
 What have you learnt from such a paper?
 Now substitute apparatus by algorithm and substance by corpus—wouldn't you get a quite decent computational linguistics paper?